sorice/preprocess/README.md

 * shallow NLP techniques (Eg. Part of Speech Tagging)
 * deep NLP techniques (Eg. Name Entity Recognition, etc)

-The python ecosystem for text preprocessing is large and difficult to configure and to use.
-When I started to use preprocessing for some more complex NLP task, the process to configure and to generate standalone apps with non heavy dependencies was impossible using _nltk_ as a baseline.
+The python ecosystem for text preprocessing is large and difficult to configure and use.
+When I started to use preprocessing for some more complex NLP task, the process to configure and generate standalone apps with non heavy dependencies was impossible using _nltk_ as a baseline.
 At the same time every normalization step taken from a different approach/library have a different input type and arguments.
 For that reason I decided to wrapped all those functions in a standard and unified library named preprocess, which works as follow:

 ```python
 from preprocess import func